Admissions / Intake

 - Benefits Acquisition

 Many insurance plans will cover some or all of the cost for your intake.
-Based on your plan, it may require you to pay a copay.
+Based on your plan, it may require you to pay a copay for our services.
 Also, keep in mind that your insurance provider can assist you in securing therapy and psychiatric services from other providers.

-If you don't have health insurance and you reside in Norfolk, you may be eligible for a reduced fee based on your income and family size based on a sliding fee scale.
-At times we also may have a grant that could cover your costs.
+If you don't have health insurance and you reside in Norfolk, you may be eligible for a reduced fee based on your income and family size, based on a sliding fee scale.

 We will also assist you in applying for Virginia Medicaid if you do not have insurance and have low income.